StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 To prevent permission errors when reading or writing files on the shared filesystem, [configure the NFS server](https://manpages.ubuntu.com/manpages/noble/man5/exports.5.html) with the `all_squash` parameter.
 This ensures all filesystem operations use uid:gid `65534:65534`, regardless of the user's actual UID and GID.

-## Step 2: Configure PersistentVolume, PersistentVolumeClaim, service account, and deployment for Cortex
+## Step 2: Deploy Cortex

+### Deploy with default configuration

-!!! info "Definitions"
+!!! info "Service account"
-    - A [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) represents a piece of storage provisioned by an administrator or dynamically provisioned using storage classes.
-When using an NFS server, the PV allows multiple pods to access shared storage concurrently.
-    - A [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a request for storage by a pod.
-It connects to an existing PV or dynamically creates one, specifying the required storage capacity.
-    - A service account (SA) allows a pod to authenticate and interact with the Kubernetes API, enabling it to perform specific actions within the cluster.
+    A service account (SA) allows a pod to authenticate and interact with the Kubernetes API, enabling it to perform specific actions within the cluster.
 When deploying Cortex, a dedicated SA is essential for creating and managing Kubernetes jobs that run analyzers and responders.
 Without proper configuration, Cortex can't execute these jobs.

+!!! note "Using an existing PV"
+    The `cortex` Helm Chart can operate without creating a new PV, provided that an existing PV—created by the cluster administrator—matches the PVC configuration specified in the Helm Chart.

 Use the `cortex` Helm chart to automate the creation of the PV, PVC, and SA during deployment.

-!!! note "Using an existing PersistentVolume"
-    The `cortex` Helm Chart can operate without creating a new PV, provided that an existing PV—created by the cluster administrator—matches the PVC configuration specified in the Helm Chart.

-### Quick start
+The default configuration is designed for development environments and requires modifications for production use.
+See [Production configuration](#production-configuration) for required adjustments.

 1. Add the StrangeBee Helm repository